GRIFFITH YOUNG

 - Exercising controlling behavior.

-The law is expansive, and you can seek a DVRO for all sorts of conduct which falls short of rape or physical assault.
-For example, you can also request a DVRO if your abuser tries to limit your freedom in an unreasonable manner:
+The law is expansive, and you can seek a DVRO for all sorts of conduct that falls short of rape or physical assault.
+For example, you can also request a DVRO if your abuser tries to limit your freedom unreasonably:

 - Hiding your medicine or birth control;